The federal government could shut down soon. Here’s what you need to know

 Every government shutdown differs somewhat, but typically functions that are critical to the protection of lives and property are deemed essential and remain open.
 Agencies file what are known as contingency plans that detail what operations will continue and how many employees will remain on the job, many of them without pay.

 However, in an unusual move, OMB this time is not posting agencies’ shutdown contingency plans on its website.
 Instead, the plans are hosted only on each agency’s site — making it harder to assess how the Trump administration will handle the shutdown and which activities it will deem essential.
-(OMB noted in a memo earlier this week that it had not yet received updated contingency plans from every agency.)
+(OMB noted in a memo in late September that it had not yet received updated contingency plans from every agency.)

+The US Food and Drug Administration’s ability to provide public health oversight would be harmed in a shutdown, according to an updated Department of Health and Human Services’ contingency plan.
+The agency would be limited in the inspections it could conduct, though it would still respond to emergencies.

+“In the event of a lapse in appropriations, FDA’s ability to protect and promote public health and safety would be significantly impacted, with many activities delayed or paused,” the plan said.

+Meanwhile, the Department of Education said it would furlough most of its staffers in a shutdown, though it would continue to dole out Pell Grants and federal student loans and would keep making Title I and IDEA grant funding available.
+States, schools and others could still access the billions of dollars in awards the department made over the summer.

+On the other hand, most Department of Homeland Security personnel would continue working.
+Most employees in Customs and Border Patrol will be retained, as well as those who work for Immigration and Customers Enforcement, the Transportation Security Administration, the Secret Service, Citizenship and Immigration Services and the Federal Emergency Management Agency.

-Previous shutdowns have stalled food inspections; canceled immigration hearings; and delayed some federal lending to homebuyers and small businesses, among other impacts.
+Previous shutdowns canceled immigration hearings; and delayed some federal lending to homebuyers and small businesses, among other impacts.

 In the most recent shutdown, students had trouble getting needed tax documents from the Internal Revenue Service to get financial aid for the spring semester, and the US Department of Agriculture warned that it could only guarantee to provide food stamp benefits through February.

 Notably, important benefit programs, such as Social Security and Medicare, will continue.
-Also, key services — including law enforcement and border patrol — are typically deemed essential and aren’t affected.
+The unemployed would also receive their jobless benefits.

 Some government functions can continue – at least for a certain period of time – if they are funded through fees or other types of appropriations.
-For instance, when a shutdown loomed in the fall of 2023, the Internal Revenue Service said it could use some of the funding it received from the Inflation Reduction Act to keep preparing for the upcoming filing season – updating tax forms and technology systems and hiring and training staff.
+For instance, the Internal Revenue Service said it could use some of the funding it received from the Inflation Reduction Act to keep all of its roughly 74,300 staffers on the job — as it said it would do previously when shutdowns loomed.
+The IRS is currently in the midst of putting into place dozens of tax law changes contained in the Republicans’ One Big Beautiful Bill Act, including some that take effect this year.

+If the government shuts down next month, it’s likely that immigration, border patrol and defense activities funded through BBB, which Trump signed into law in July, would continue.

+“Thankfully, H.R.
+1 provided ample resources to ensure that many core Trump Administration priorities will continue uninterrupted,” OMB wrote in its memo to agencies about preparing mass layoff plans, referring to the president’s domestic agenda package.

 Will national parks stay open?